ls1intum/Artemis/docs/dev/setup/kubernetes.rst

-Setup Kubernetes and Kubernetes deployment
+Setup Kubernetes and Kubernetes Deployment
 ===============================================================

 This page describes how to set up an environment deployed in Kubernetes.